Love Your Neighbor, Politically

 7. Quit yelling at the opposite extremes.

 Extremists exist on the far edges of both political parties.
-Unfortunately, they garner a majority of the attention.
-Those on the right are quick to mock the crazy leftists, while those on the left are mocking the crazy right-wingers.
+If you don’t think this is true, your political bubble is pretty thick.
+Unfortunately, those on the extremes often garner a majority of the attention.
 We’re left with two sides talking over each other, building and burning straw men, and stereotyping their opponents with worst-case examples.

 There are reasonable voices of those who disagree with you.
 Find them and listen, ignoring the inflammatory invitations of the extremists.
+Try to understand their best arguments with empathy.
 By doing so, you’ll love your neighbor.

 8. Reject simple answers to complex issues.